|

 - CYNDDELW:

-Old Welsh name of Celtic derivation, meaning
+Old Welsh name, probably of Celtic origin, meaning

 "exalted effigy."